podemosaprender/social_is_p2p/README.md

 NOTICE curators may share SeedIndex files e.g. to get people started on some community, language, subject, etc. eg PingPong videos, players, chats, etc.

+## SeedIndex

+See `data_ex`
+* Mario.seedIndex.20231003.json
+* Mauricio.seedIndex.20231004.json

+NOTICE: there are common keys on both SeedIndex.es, TheViewer should perform TheMerge to show a third user the union of all keys leaving only the latest of the versions correctly signed by the PublicKeys.